Goda’s Slave – Chapter 26: I Am You

 Goda huffed.
 “You don’t know me, Kanna.”

-Goda laughed and leaned into another heavy step.
 “Ah, yes, that’s what I thought,” she said, stalking forward to make up for the space that Kanna was putting between them.
 Her shoulders had stretched out into a broad silhouette.
 “You’re thinking back to what you did only a day ago, to the life that you spared by risking your own.
-Would you have done that if you had known I had taken a life myself?
-What if you had known that I had been responsible for the deaths of more than one person?
+Would you have done that knowing how easily I had taken a life myself?
+And not just one life.
+Many have perished because of me, one way or another.
 Now you question yourself, don’t you?”

 Still not recovered from the shock, Kanna inched back further, faster.
 She needed space to think.
 She needed to understand what Goda had said, to make sense of it all.
 It simply couldn’t have all been true, it simply…

-Kanna looked up again.
-Some tense energy had shot through her body and stiffened her neck and altered her gaze.
+Some tense energy shot through Kanna’s body and stiffened her neck and altered her gaze.
 She saw the dark, widened eyes of the beast staring down at her—and in those bottomless voids, she caught sight of a small image.
-She could barely make it out at first, but then it began swirling, writhing, pulsing.
-It was the only color she could sense in Goda, and it was rearing up, baring its fangs.
-It was the most hideous snake Kanna had ever seen.
+She could barely make it out at first, but then it began swirling, writhing, pulsing, rearing up with an open mouth.

 She turned and ran.